greatertomi/Clicker/README.md

 ## Clicker

-The first of 10 Simple projects level 1 React project to get me started mastering it.
+The first of 10 Simple projects level 1 React projects to get me started mastering it.